When you think about cruise ship activities you probably think about people eating, sunbathing, or maybe taking part in a quiz or a dance class.

 How Can You Use The iFly For Free?

-Complimentary tickets for the iFly are available on a first-come-first-serve basis.
-They didn’t become available until day 3 of our 7-night cruise and there is no guarantee that they ever will become available.
+They became available on day 3 of our 7-night cruise, and there is never any guarantee that they will ever become available again.

 You do have to book fast to get a complimentary space.

-I Was So Nervous at Arrival
+I Was So Nervous On Arrival

-When I arrived to check-in for my time slot I was really nervous, my heart was beating so fast and I could tell that some of the other passengers in my group were nervous too.
+When I arrived to check in for my time slot, I was really nervous.
+My heart was beating so fast, and I could tell that some of the other passengers in my group were nervous, too.

 All Guests Are Weighed Before Using The iFly

-Maximum Weight | |
+Maximum Weight

 We did have people turned away at this stage.